bebop/ark/CONTRIBUTING.md

 ### Do-ocracy

-Allbase runs on do-ocracy.
+ark runs on do-ocracy.
 Do-ocracy is a simple concept.
 If you don't like something you don't need permission to fix it, you can just go ahead and fix it!
-If you actually want to merge your fix, or contribute in someway that benefits everybody, it'd really, really, really help if you got some light consensus from the rest of the Allbase development community but hey, if you really need to do something then you just gotta do it!
-Just don't expect me to merge it if it doesn't meet our technical criteria or isn't quite right for Allbase.
+If you actually want to merge your fix, or contribute in someway that benefits everybody, it'd really, really, really help if you got some light consensus from the rest of the ark development community but hey, if you really need to do something then you just gotta do it!
+Just don't expect me to merge it if it doesn't meet our technical criteria or isn't quite right for ark.

 ### Technical requirements

-Part of what makes Allbase so special is that we have standards.
+Part of what makes ark so special is that we have standards.
 DNA is already spaghetti code on its own and we just don't need to add to that.

 All successfully merged pull requests must meet the following criteria: